-- 5.3.1 A student may progress through all stages of the award on condition that they have satisfactorily maintained their student status and shall only be finally assessed on the basis of their performance at the Board of Examiners held on completion of all stages of the taught Masters programme.
-A student's entitlement to an award shall be determined by the number of credits accumulated at that point. - 5.3.2 A student's status (satisfactory or otherwise) shall be considered by Progress Panels which shall meet at least once per year, and by personal tutors throughout the duration of the student's programme of studies.
-Students shall be provided with informal feedback following the Progress Panels.
+5.3.1 A student may progress through all stages of the award on condition that they have satisfactorily maintained their student status and shall only be finally assessed on the basis of their performance at the Board of Examiners held on completion of all stages of the taught Masters programme.
+A student's entitlement to an award shall be determined by the number of credits accumulated at that point.

-- 5.3.3 The overall pass mark for a module shall be 50%.
-Where a module uses two or more components of assessment, a mark of at least 40% for each component must also be achieved for the module to be passed.
+- 5.3.2 A student's status (satisfactory or otherwise) shall be considered by Progress Panels which shall meet at least once per year, and by personal tutors throughout the duration of the student's programme of studies.
+Students shall be provided with informal feedback following the Progress Panels. - 5.3.3 The overall pass mark for a module shall be 50%.
 The overall module mark shall be calculated by taking into account the individual assessment component marks according to the prescribed weighting of the assessments. - 5.3.4 The module mark shall be rounded to the nearest whole number.
 A module mark of 0.5 shall be rounded to the next higher whole number. - 5.3.5 Where an overall module mark is less than 50% compensation will be applied, up to a maximum of 30 credits in total.
-Only modules with a mark of at least 40% for each component will be eligible for compensation, and only where a student has achieved the general pass standard in further modules totalling 90 credits of study. - 5.3.6 A decision on compensation eligibility will be taken once a student has completed 120 credit points of study.
+Only modules with a mark of at least 40% will be eligible for compensation, and only where a student has achieved the general pass standard in further modules totalling 90 credits of study. - 5.3.6 A decision on compensation eligibility will be taken once a student has completed 120 credit points of study.
 Where the relevant weighting of modules within the curriculum structure facilitates, any residual compensation allowance may also be used against modules within the final 60 credits of the programme. - 5.3.7 Compensation will not be available to students entering with advanced standing. - 5.3.8 Subject to satisfying the relevant reassessment opportunities criteria (set out in section 5.5), failed modules that do not meet the criteria for compensation may be resat. - 5.3.9 At validation it may be agreed that a student's assessment attainment shall be measured and recorded on the basis of a pass or a fail, rather than as a percentage mark.
-Pass may include pass with merit and pass with distinction. - At (re-)validation, a programme team shall propose the means by which and the programme regulations under which reassessment is undertaken. - 5.3.10 Where necessary, the regulations of external bodies, such as professional bodies responsible for accrediting awards, may override these regulations. - 5.3.11 Students achieving the pass standard shall be entitled to be considered by the Board of Examiners for the conferment of the award.
+Pass may include pass with merit and pass with distinction.

+At (re)validation, a programme team shall propose the means by which and the programme regulations under which reassessment is undertaken.

+- 5.3.10 Where necessary, the regulations of external bodies, such as professional bodies responsible for accrediting awards, may override these regulations. - 5.3.11 Students achieving the pass standard shall be entitled to be considered by the Board of Examiners for the conferment of the award.
 The final award decision shall be made when the student has attempted all units constituting 180 credit points or the student has exhausted all reassessment opportunities or declined the opportunity to be reassessed.